Search

 A wealth of shopping opportunities

-One thing I love about OR Tambo is that there is no shortage of shops in which to while away time between flights, located before and after security in both terminals.
-Browse book stores and luggage shops, stock up on essentials in the newsagents or splash out on everything from South African diamonds to internationally renowned designer clothing labels.
+OR Tambo has shops throughout both terminals, located before and after security, which I love because there’s always somewhere to while away time between flights.
+Browse book stores and luggage shops, stock up on essentials in the newsagents or splash out on everything from South African diamonds to international designer clothing labels.

-I always visit the Big 5 Duty Free in International Departures, and especially love Out of Africa for last-minute gifts.
-If you choose to stock up on the country’s edible delicacies, be sure to check whether you’re allowed to travel with them to your onward destination, though.
+I always visit the Big 5 Duty Free in International Departures, and I especially love Out of Africa for last-minute gifts.
+If you decide to stock up on the country’s edible delicacies, just be sure to check if you’re allowed to travel with them to your next destination.
 I once bought a stash of biltong (cured meat) for my Dad only to have it confiscated by UK customs hours later.
+A real travel tragedy.

 Dining for all tastes